LinwoodDev/Butterfly/README.md

 align="right"
 />

-## Introduction

 Butterfly is a note app where your ideas come first.
 You can paint, add texts and export them easily on every device.
 This app works on android, windows, linux and in the web.

-### Simple and intuitive

-Every tool is on the right place.
+* **⚡ Simple and intuitive** Every tool is on the right place.
 Open the app and start drawing.
 Change your tools by clicking on it.

-### Customizable

-Change everything to your needs.
+* **🎨 Customizable** Change everything to your needs.
 Choose your custom color, create a palette and add your pages to the paper.
 The paper has an infinite size, perfect for your ideas and notes.

-### Your data will be saved locally
+* **💻 Your data will be saved locally**.
 Everything will be saved local on your computer.
 Export the notes as image or as json files which can be opened on a different device.

 ## Comparison